w3f/Grants-Program/applications/swush-dex-aggregator.md

 ### **Initial Proof of Concept (POC):**

-- **UI/UX Design**
-    - Enhance the current design mockups
-    - Establish a design system for the entire app
 - **Basic Functional UI (Responsive Design):**
     - Creation of a responsive user interface (UI) that will serve as the primary interaction layer.
 The UI will include swap functionality, wallet connection, and real-time asset balances of user.
 - **Wallet Integration:**